karknu/ouroboros-consensus/docs/website/docs/HardWonWisdom.md

 For the sake of simplicity, we take that same minimum to be the safe zone.
 As a result, the safe zone is equal to one _stability window_, which is `2k` slots for Byron and `3k/f` slots for every Shelley era.

-Warning.
+### Aside: The Necessary Stability of Header Validity

-(Skip this on your first several reads of this section.)
+(Skip this section on your first several reads.)

 - Headers declare what era they are in.